morgner/odb17/docs/src/classes/atom.rst

  - Suffix
  - Format template

-One can compare an atom as single data field like in a conventional database.
+One can compare an atom with single data field like in a conventional database.
 Unlike conventional databases fields/atoms do not have a fixed structure, they even do not have to exist.